-would not marry?
+"And was Denny convinced that Wickham would not marry?
 Did he know of their intending to go off?
 Had Colonel Forster seen Denny himself?"

-"Yes; but, when questioned by him, Denny denied knowing anything of their plan, and would not give his real opinion about it.
-He did not repeat his persuasion of their not marrying -and from that, I am inclined to hope, he might have been misunderstood before."
+"Yes; but, when questioned by him, Denny denied knowing anything of their plans, and would not give his real opinion about it.
+He did not repeat his persuasion of their not marrying--and from that, I am inclined to hope, he might have been misunderstood before."